andrewmoise/grits/README.md

 ### `internal/gritsd`: Server implementation

 * `server.go` defines the actual server implementation.

-Almost all the server's functionality is implemented via modules.
+* `modules.go` defines an interface for "modules" added to the server.
+Almost all the server's functionality is implemented via these modules.
 You will see many of them; of particular importance are:

 * `module_http.go` for providing HTTP service
 * `module_mount.go` for FUSE mounting